donghuison/donghuison.github.io/_posts/2024-07-20-coputational-mhd-what.md

 ## Conservative Form of MHD Equations

-The conservative form of the MHD equations is particularly useful for numerical simulations because it emphasizes the conservation of mass, momentum, energy, and magnetic flux.
+The conservative form of ideal MHD equations is particularly useful for numerical simulations because it emphasizes the conservation of mass, momentum, energy, and magnetic flux.
 The equations can be written as:

 - **Mass conservation:**
   $$\frac{\partial \rho}{\partial t} + \nabla \cdot (\rho \mathbf{v}) = 0$$